ArnoldoM23/automated-release-rc/README.md

 🛠  Let's gather details for this release.

 Who is the RC? munoz
-Who is the RC Manager? anil
+Who is the RC Manager?
+Charlie
 Production version (e.g. v2.3.1): v2.3.1
 New version (e.g. v2.4.0): v2.4.0
 Service name (e.g. cer-cart): cer-cart